-The current transportation plan and TIP are, respectively, the 2001 Regional Transportation Plan (RTP) and the 2003 Regional Transportation Improvement Program (RTIP).
-The air quality conformity analysis for the 2001 RTP was approved by MTC in March 2002.
-The 2003 TIP was federally approved in February 2003.
-The proposed project is included in the 2003 TIP.
+The current transportation plan and TIP are, respectively, the 2001 Regional Transportation Plan (RTP) and the 2001 Regional Transportation Improvement Program (RTIP).
+Only projects consistent with the 2001 RTP were included in the 2001 TIP.
+This means that even fully-funded projects were excluded from the 2001 TIP, if they were inconsistent with the 2001 RTP.
+The air quality conformity analysis for the 2001 TIP and 2001 RTP (as amended) was approved by MTC in March 2002.

-15 Under new FHWA/FTA guidance, circulation of this draft EIS/EIR would have been allowed, with or without a conformity lapse.
+14 Under new FHWA/FTA guidance, circulation of this draft EIS/EIR would have been allowed, with or without a conformity lapse.
 However, FTA can make a finding of conformity in the Final EIS/EIR for this project only following the lifting of the conformity lapse.